Massive throne used in imperial rite to be displayed in Tokyo and Kyoto | The Japan Times

 Work to apply a new coat of lacquer and repair gold decorations finished in March at the Tokyo palace.

-The takamikura throne will be put on public display at the Tokyo National Museum in the Ueno district from Dec.
+The takamikura throne will be put on public display at the Tokyo National Museum in the Ueno district on Dec.
 22 to 25 and Jan.
-2 to 19, and at the Kyoto Imperial Palace from March 1 to 22.
+2 to 19, and at the Kyoto Imperial Palace on March 1 to 22.

 The throne will not be available for public viewing when the museum and palace are closed, with the exception of Dec.
 23 and March 2.

-Emperor Naruhito ascended to the throne on May 1 following the abdication of his father, Emperor Emeritus Akihito, on April 30 — the first Japanese monarch to step down in about 200 years.
+Emperor Naruhito ascended the throne on May 1 following the abdication of his father, former Emperor Akihito, on April 30 — the first Japanese monarch to step down in about 200 years.

 IN FIVE EASY PIECES WITH TAKE 5